simonmichael/hledger_site/src/ledger.md

 It is written in Haskell, which helps with correctness and maintainability.
 It tries to reimplement Ledger's best parts in more depth, with more consistency and robustness.

+Compared to hledger, Ledger has

+- assisted lot tracking for investment transactions
+- a data format supporting embedded code (value expressions, python expressions..)
+- more speed with large files.

 Compared to Ledger, hledger has

 - active maintenance and support (since 2008).
 There's a new release every quarter.
 - a complete and accurate manual
-- standard "financial statement" reports
+- more built in reports, including standard financial reports
 - multi-period reports
-- an easier query syntax
+- easier query syntax
 - better depth limiting
 - a battle-tested CSV/SSV/TSV import system
-- and comes with multiple officially-supported user interfaces (CLI, TUI, web, HTTP-JSON).
+- multiple officially-supported user interfaces: CLI, TUI, web, HTTP-JSON

-Compared to hledger, Ledger has

-- assisted lot tracking for investment transactions
-- more support for embedding small programs in your data to get custom behaviour (value expressions, python expressions ?)
-- smaller executables.
+- timedot time logging format
+- fully documented future-proof data formats.

+Ledger's files can be read by hledger if you avoid tool-specific features, and vice versa.

 ### Feature differences